KisoreD/AI_Task_Optimizer/README.md

 🎯 Recommended Task: Collaborate on a new project
 ✅ Mood history successfully updated with anonymized data!

+Note: Mood history is stored in a seperate json file.

 🛠 Future Enhancements
 🔹 Improve accuracy with more advanced AI models
 🔹 Integrate with company HR dashboards